-During the last five years an intense experimental effort has been devoted to cross section measurements of proton and alpha-particle capture reactions in the medium-heavy mass range at astrophysically relevant energies.
-These studies aim at establishing an extended cross-section database necessary for astrophysical abundance calculations of the so-called p nuclei.
-This class of nuclei consists of 35 stable nuclei that are heavier than iron and cannot be synthesized by the two neutron capture processes referred to as s and r processes [1].
-Instead, their synthesis, which is assumed to occur in the Oxygen/Neon rich layers of type II supernovae during their explosion, requires a special mechanism known as p process [2] consisting of mainly photodisintegrations but also $(p,\gamma)$ and $(\alpha,\gamma)$ reactions.
+^cDepartment of Physics, University of Jyväskylä, 40014 Jyväskylä, Finland layers of type II supernovae during their explosion, requires a special mechanism known as p process [2] consisting of mainly photodisintegrations but also (p,γ) and (α,γ) reactions.
 To date, all the models of p-process nucleosynthesis are able to reproduce most of the p-nuclei abundances within a factor of 3, but they fail in the case of the light p nuclei.
 Due to the huge number of reactions involved in abundance calculations the latter have to rely almost completely on the predictions of the Hauser-Feshbach (HF) theory.
-It is therefore of key importance, on top of any astrophysical model improvements, to investigate the uncertainties in the evaluation of nuclear properties, such as nuclear level densities (NLD), nucleon-nucleus optical model potentials (OMP), and $\gamma$ -ray strengths entering the HF calculations.
+It is therefore of key importance, on top of any astrophysical model improvements, to investigate the uncertainties in the evaluation of nuclear properties, such as nuclear level densities (NLD), nucleon-nucleus optical model potentials (OMP), and γ -ray strengths entering the HF calculations.

-&lt;sup>1 Present address: NTU Athens, Athens, Greece
+1 Present address: NTU Athens, Athens, Greece

-&lt;sup>2 Present address: Inst. of Nuclear Physics, NCSR "Demokritos", Athens, Greece
+2 Present address: Inst. of Nuclear Physics, NCSR "Demokritos", Athens, Greece

-In view of these problems, we have performed several in-beam cross sections measurements of proton- as well as $\alpha$ -capture reactions in the Se-Sb region at energies well below the Coulomb barrier with an aim to contribute to a database of cross sections relevant to the modelling of the p process and to the derivation of global input parameters for HF calculations.
+In view of these problems, we have performed several in-beam cross sections measurements of proton- as well as α -capture reactions in the Se-Sb region at energies well below the Coulomb barrier with an aim to contribute to a database of cross sections relevant to the modelling of the p process and to the derivation of global input parameters for HF calculations.
 This paper reports on the first results obtained for the Se isotopes.